Hanmen-lab/HS2-AI-ASE-Shaders/Docs/Anisotropic Clothes Shaders.md

 All shaders Forward Only.
 Based on this asset: https://assetstore.unity.com/packages/vfx/shaders/sas-standard-anisotropic-shader-51663

-The main goal of this shader is to make possible to create more realistic materials simulating different cloth properties.
+The main goal of this shader is to make possible to create more realistic materials simulating different fabric types like satin, carbon fiber or any type of sequins.

 # Variants